giantrotta24/today-plan-bot/README.md

 - **Bot not sending messages**: Verify your TELEGRAM_TOKEN and TELEGRAM_CHAT_ID
 - **Missing events**: Check your calendar URLs and ensure they're accessible
+- **Timezone issues**: Verify your TIMEZONE setting matches your calendar's timezone
 - **Cron job not running**: Check your logs at `/path/to/today-plan-bot/logs/bot.log`
+- **Environment variables**: The bot will exit with an error if any required environment variables are missing

 ## Roadmap